Portugal Birding Tour: Birds, Wine & Culture

 Overnight: Alte Hotel, Alte

 Day 9.
-Birding Lagoa dos Salgados, transfer to Lisbon, Ermelinda Freitas wine tasting
+Birding Lagoa dos Salgados, transfer to Lisbon, Companhia das Lezírias wine tasting

 Today we will be birding in the central Algarve, at the bird rich Lagoa dos Salgados.
 This is another excellent area for relaxed birdwatching and should hold many migrants during our visit, as well as numerous interesting resident species.
-Species of interest here include Red-knobbed Coot, Ferruginous Duck, Eurasian Spoonbill, Little Bittern, Mediterranean Gull, Audouin’s Gull, Slender-billed Gull, Black-winged Kite, Iberian Magpie, Bluethroat, Eurasian Penduline Tit, and many others.
+Species of interest here include Ferruginous Duck, Eurasian Spoonbill, Little Bittern, Black-winged Kite, Mediterranean Gull, Audouin’s Gull, Slender-billed Gull, Iberian Magpie, Bluethroat, Eurasian Penduline Tit, and many others.

 In the afternoon we will head north towards Lisbon.
-This will see us arrive in good time at Ermelinda Freitas, our final vineyard visit of the tour.
-This vineyard is known for producing some of Portugal’s most prestigious wines, winning numerous international and national awards and other accolades.
+This will see us arrive in good time at Companhia das Lezírias, our final vineyard visit of the tour.
+This vineyard is known for the Tyto Alba wine, a biological wine, named after the Western Barn Owl.
+This bird is extremely abundant on the property, and all steps are taken to assure they thrive here.
 After our wine tasting session, we will head into Lisbon itself and to our hotel for the final two nights of the tour.

 Overnight: Praia do Sal Resort, Lisbon

 Day 10.
-Birding Tagus Estuary, Fado dancing in the evening
+Birding Tagus Estuary, Fado in the evening

-Our final full day will be spent exploring the superb Tagus Estuary on the outskirts of Lisbon.
+The final full day of our Portugal birding tour will be spent exploring the superb Tagus Estuary on the outskirts of Lisbon.
 This is one of Europe’s premier birding locations and a must-visit for any Portuguese tour.
 Not only is it the largest estuary in western Europe, but it is also a staging area for hundreds of thousands of wintering and migrating wildfowl and shorebirds (waders).